ikki2530/holberton-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles print current directory contents(including hidden files) -
-5-listfilesdigitonly dsiplay current directory contents in long format, with user and group IDs and hidden files - 6-firstdirectory create a directory named holberton in the /tmp/ - 7-movethatfile move a file from /tmp/ to /tmp/holberton/
+5-listfilesdigitonly dsiplay current directory contents in long format, with user and group IDs and hidden files - 6-firstdirectory create a directory named holberton in the /tmp/ - 7-movethatfile move a file from /tmp/ to /tmp/holberton/ - 8-firstdelete remove the file betty in /tmp/holberton